varsha84/dashboard/README.md

-# dashboard
+# Dashboard
-Test manager dash board
+Test manager dashboard
-This dashborad shall be use by test manager to see the progress report of any project.
+This dashborad shall be use by test manager to see the progress report of current ongoing projects.

 # Requirement
 To run this dashbaord. you must have python and django installed on your pc

-# run
+# Run
 got to the dashboard folder and run below command
 $  python manage.py runserver
 above command will start a local server